A 32% success benchmark plus Italy's macro setup gives lenders confidence in underwriting.

 Padua

-We'll pinpoint the best cities and exact neighborhoods for your retail store—with competitor gaps, demographics, and revenue potential.
+We'll identify the exact neighborhoods where your retail store can thrive—complete with competitor gaps, foot traffic data, and revenue projections.

 Investment Requirements & Expected Returns